-Input Displayed while Entering Description 0-9/ ×/# 0-9//# Store digits, $\star$ and # by pressing the corresponding buttons.
-PAUSE (Pause) Ρ Store a dialing pause by pressing the PAUSE button. ( $\rightarrow$ 15.1.2 Pause Insertion) FLASH/RECALL (Hooking) F Store a flash/recall signal (EFA mode) by pressing the FLASH/RECALL button at the beginning of the number. ( $\rightarrow$ 6.1.1 EFA (External Feature Access)) INTERCOM (Secret) [] Conceal all or part of the number by pressing the INTERCOM button at the beginning and at the end of the number to be concealed.
-It is programmable whether the concealed part will be shown on the SMDR. ( $\rightarrow$ 18.1.4 SMDR (Station Message Detail Recording)) TRANSFER (Transfer) Т Store a transfer command by pressing the TRANSFER button at the beginning of the number (used only for One-touch Dialing). ( $\rightarrow$ 4.1.10 Call Transfer) [Example] Storing "T + 305"= Transferring a call to extension 305.
+Input Displayed while Entering Description 0-9//# 0-9/ ×/# Store digits, $\times$ and # by pressing the corresponding buttons.
+PAUSE (Pause) Р Store a dialing pause by pressing the PAUSE button. (→ 15.1.3 Pause Insertion) FLASH/RECALL (Hooking) TM F Store a flash/recall signal (EFA mode) by pressing the FLASH/RECALL button at the beginning of the number. (→ 6.1.1 EFA (External Feature Access)) INTERCOM (Secret)1 [] Conceal all or part of the number by pressing the INTERCOM button at the beginning and at the end of the number to be concealed.
+It is programmable whether the concealed part will be shown on the SMDR. (→ 18.1.6 SMDR (Station Message Detail Recording))

+Input Displayed while Entering Description TRANSFER (Transfer)1 Т Store a transfer command by pressing the TRANSFER button at the beginning of the number (used only for One-touch Dialing). (→ 4.1.10 Call Transfer) [Example] Storing "T + 305"= Transferring a call to extension 305.

-\1 Available only when in the system/personal programming mode
+&lt;sup>\1 Available only when in the system/personal programming mode